ksarmentrout/ksarmentrout.github.io/content/post/continuing_EEG.md

 whole time.
 So I'm going to try to make a few smaller posts as sort of a retrospective look at what that process was like.
  This first mini-update gives an overview of EEG and deals with how I first approached getting data from the headset.

- When I left the last update, I had just gotten the Emotiv EPOC headset to use and I was able to see the raw data from the electrodes.
+ When I left the last update, I had just gotten the Emotiv EPOC headset to work and I was able to see the raw data from the electrodes.
 Great!
 The problem was where to start turning those squiggly traces into usable signals.

  <br/>